-While undergoing treatment for breast cancer, it is important that you maintain follow-up care, reach and maintain a healthy weight, exercise, minimize alcoholic drinking and smoking.
-Follow your treatment plan and work closely with your healthcare team.
+While undergoing treatment for breast cancer, it is important that you maintain follow your treatment plan, try to maintain a healthy weight, exercise, minimize alcoholic drinking and smoking.
+Also, work closely with your healthcare team.
+Visit our “My Lifestyle Toolkit” to learn more about treatment, wellness, survivorship and other resources that will support you during and after breast cancer.

 While you’re in treatment, you can develop a personalized follow-up care plan with your doctor for the coming months and years.
 It is important that you keep your regular doctor’s appointment so that you will have continuous care with a professional team of health providers.
 Keep track of how you feel physically and emotionally and be sure to voice your concerns to your medical team about your future physical or emotional health.